™

 Craftsmanship

 No box coloration.
-Sound radiates naturally front and back.
+Sound radiates naturally front and back as a true dipole speaker.
 Slot-fired bass overcomes open baffle rolloff.
-The result: spacious, three-dimensional sound that fills a room.
+The result: spacious, three-dimensional sound that fills a room — the hallmark of audiophile open baffle speakers.

 Hear Them